 All Children - All Families: Family Training

-Parent preparation training delivered by or required by agencies should include LGBT-headed families as examples throughout the training, just as they include examples of other types of prospective families, such as single parents or transracial families.
+Parent preparation training delivered by or required by agencies should include LGBT-headed families as examples throughout the training, just as they include examples of other types of prospective families, such as single parents or transracial families, as well as discussion of LGBTQ youth in care.
 Exercises and language should be inclusive and all trainers should be skilled in creating a safe and affirming atmosphere for LGBT prospective parents.

 All agencies, even if they do not provide placement services, must provide LGBT-inclusive and supportive information or services.
 Staff must also 1) provide information regarding: laws affecting LGBT adopters, LGBT community references and family groups for social/community connection and/or 2) match LGBT families with staff who have proven experience working with LGBT families/children.